TolulopeFasola/Adidas-US-Sales/README.md

 - Bar Chart : Created this chart to give insight on the revenue by sales method.
 - Clustered Bar Chart : Implemented the chart to give analysis on revenue and total profit of products.
 - Product Images : Created this simple interactive product images to show all the US adidas products.
-- Slicers : Theses slicers will help Navigate through the retailers, years, sales and month.
+- Slicers : These slicers will help Navigate through the retailers, years, sales and month.
 - Area Chart : Employed this chart to show sales trend by year and month across all products.
 - Stacked Column Chart : Implemented this chart to give insight on total sales made from each products.
 - Table : Employed this table to highlight state, revenue and revenue YOY.